top of page

 How adding a granny flat can help you build wealth

-There are two main ways that adding a granny flat could help you increase your income:
+Two main ways adding a granny flat could help you increase your income:

 Capital gains: A Sydney Morning Herald article recently quoted RPG Valuers principal, Ron Gedeon, saying that a granny flat could add as much as 20-30% to your home’s value.